jiexunsee/Simple-Inception-Transfer-Learning/README.md

 ## Notes:

 I got a lot of the code from the TF Slim tutorial.
 It's taken from the [github](https://github.com/tensorflow/models/tree/master/slim).
 Specifically, I modified Inception-V3.py from [here](https://github.com/tensorflow/models/blob/master/slim/nets/inception_v3.py) to return the 2048-D vector when the inception_v3 function is called, instead of the 1001 logits vector.
 The 1001 logits vector directly correspond to the 1001 categories that Inception is trained to classify.

-P.S. made a grammatical error that I realised too late to correct - my variables should be named 'input' instead of 'inputs'